-The Alexandria Commission on Persons with Disabilities (ACPD) is a 17 member volunteer citizen body appointed by the Mayor and City Council to provide advice to the Mayor, City Council, and City Manager on policies, programs and legislation affecting Alexandria's residents with physical and sensory disabilities.
+The Alexandria Commission on Persons with Disabilities (ACPD) is a 17 member volunteer resident at large body appointed by the Mayor and City Council to provide advice to the Mayor, City Council, and City Manager on policies, programs, and legislation affecting Alexandria's residents with physical and sensory disabilities.

 Its mission is "to promote the rights of persons with disabilities by advocating for equality, dignity and independence through advising the community and advancing public awareness."

 The ACPD meets at 7:00 p.m. on the second Wednesday of every month in the Chet and Sabra Avery Room 2000 at City Hall.
-For more information or reasonable accommodations, the City's ADA Program Manager, Mike Hatfield, can be contacted at: 703.746.3148, Virginia Relay 711.
+The public is encouraged to attend.
+For more information or reasonable accommodations, contact Miranda Branch at 703.746.3140, Virginia Relay 711.

-For further information about the responsibilities of this board or commission, or to apply to serve on this board or commission, contact Jackie Henderson or Lora Love in the City Clerk's Office at 703 746-4550.
+For further information about the responsibilities of this board or commission, or to apply to serve on this board or commission, contact Jackie Henderson or Gloria Sitton in the City Clerk's Office at 703.746.4550.
 Click here for board and commission vacancies.